 There are businesses that specialize in small engine repair.
 These places perform work on tractors, lawn mowers, ATV’s, and other small engine applications.
 Similar to a salvage they will buy a junk tractor, but need to get it for as cheap as possible.
 They will buy it so they can use the parts to repair other small engine equipment.

-These places will pay just a little bit better then a tractor junkyard.
+These places will pay just a little bit better than a tractor junkyard.
 The catch is though they are more picky about what they purchase.
 They will only buy it if they know for sure they can use the parts.

 Country Pawn Shop Who Buys Used Tractors

-Craigslist and Ebay
+Craigslist and eBay

 The best way to make money on a used tractor is to try and sell it yourself first.
 This way there is no middle man eating into your profits.
 Ebay and Craigslist are the most popular options for selling stuff independently.
 You could try Facebook Market place or the NextDoor App as well.